jdmclark/jkgfxmod/README.md

     - Note: You must specify your desired resolution in this file
 - Run `inject.exe`

+## Installing material packs

+Copy the material pack directory to the `jkgm/materials` directory in your Jedi Knight directory.

 ## Creating material packs

 Material packs must be compiled using the `compile` utility.